-SHA continues to administer ConnectHome USA's 3-year Cohort Grant.
-The grant provides technical assistance to bridge the digital divide among affordable housing tenants.
-SHA is collaborating with internet service providers, device vendors, and auxiliary organizations to provide low or no cost internet and digital literacy services to residents.
+To further its initiative, SHA is promoting the FCC's new Emergency Broadband Benefit program, collaborating with internet service providers, device vendors, and auxiliary organizations to provide low or no cost internet and digital literacy services to residents.
 SHA places an emphasis on work and education opportunities for residents.